-Carroll College is committed to providing a quality education in-person this fall.
-The semester will look a bit different compared to years past, with social distancing measures, a shortened fall semester and other mitigation measures designed to keep the campus community safe.
+Carroll College is committed to continuing to provide a quality education in-person.
+The upcoming semesters will continue to look a bit different until this pandemic is over, with social distancing measures, enhanced cleaning and other mitigation measures designed to keep the campus community safe.

 To ensure student academic success and minimize risk to all, the plan includes the following: